azullah/Getting_Cleaning_data/README.md

 Description of the data can be found in: http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions#

-Summary was done of the following records:
+The data was summarized by subject and activity (including postural transitions) Summary was done of the following records:
 Records of activity windows.
 Each one composed of:
 - A 561-feature vector with time and frequency domain variables.